The search for biological markers of alcohol abuse is of continual interest in experimental and clinical alcohol research.

 Two serum samples—one on admission and one after 8 weeks of abstinence—were obtained from 8 patients with alcohol dependency.
 The samples were subjected to a three-step serum proteome analysis.
 The steps were the following: first, immunodepletion of the 6 most abundant proteins; second, fractionation using reverse-phase high-performance liquid chromatography; and third, separation using one-dimensional sodium dodecyl sulfate polyacrylamide gel electrophoresis (SDS–PAGE).
 Differences revealed by protein staining were further confirmed by Western blotting and by enzyme-linked immunosorbent assays (ELISA).

 Three-step serum proteome analysis revealed that the serum levels of 5 proteins, alpha2-HS glycoprotein, apolipoprotein A-I, glutathione peroxidase 3, heparin cofactor II, and pigment epithelial-derived factor (PEDF), were significantly greater on admission than after 8 weeks of abstinence.
 We focused on PEDF because alterations in its levels in alcoholic subjects are not well known.
 Western blotting and ELISA confirmed the upregulation of PEDF.
-Serum PEDF levels were significantly greater in moderate to heavy habitual drinkers (14.2 ± 7.7 μg/ml) than in healthy subjects without a drinking history (5.5 ± 3.0 μg/ml) (< 0.001).
+Serum PEDF levels were significantly greater in moderate to heavy habitual drinkers (14.2 ± 7.7 μg/ml) than in healthy subjects without a drinking history (5.5 ± 3.0 μg/ml) (p < 0.001).
 The serum PEDF levels in subjects with nonalcoholic chronic liver diseases were comparable to the PEDF levels in healthy subjects.

 Three-step serum proteome analysis reveals that excessive alcohol drinking increases the PEDF level.